eliasdabbas/advertools/README.md

 words, and that each slot has at most the specific number of slots allowed.
 This can save time when you have thousands of products to create ads for.

+* **Analyze word frequency:** Calculate the absolute and weighted frequency of words in a collection of documents to uncover hidden trends in the data.
+This is basically answering the question, 'What did we write about vs. what was actually read?'
+Here is a tutorial on [measuring absolute vs weighted frequency of words](https://github.com/eliasdabbas/word_frequency).

 The package is still under heavy development, so expect a lot of changes.
 Feedback and suggestions are more than welcomed.